 Photo: wikimedia commons

 Oskar Schindler was a German entrepreneur, Nazi Party member, spy, womanizer and drinker.
-All this does not sound very attractive and certainly does not sound like a characterization of a real hero.
-However, contrary to all of the above, Schindler was on this list absolutely deservedly, because during the Holocaust and World War II, this man saved about 1,200 Jews, rescuing them from death camps to work in his plants and factories.
-The heroic story of Oskar Schindler has been described in many books and films, but the most famous adaptation was Steven Spielberg's 1993 film Schindler's List (Steven Spielberg, Schindler's List).
+None of this sounds very appealing and certainly doesn't sound like the characteristics of a real hero.
+However, despite all of the above, Schindler deservedly made it onto this list, because during the Holocaust and World War II, this man saved about 1,200 Jews, rescuing them from death camps to work in his factories.
+The heroic story of Oskar Schindler has been told in many books and films, but the most famous adaptation was Steven Spielberg's 1993 film Schindler's List.

 10. Mother Teresa